-Deliberate Fires have increased by more than 10% compared to the three year average, with deliberate secondary fires (grassland/scrub) contributing to the bulk of the calls.
+Deliberate Fires have decreased compared to the three-year average.
+We have targeted the root causes of deliberate secondary fires (grassland/scrub) which had contributed to the bulk of the calls in 21/22.
+This was achieved via local crews engaging with land owners, local community groups and tourisms/visitors to the area.